-Never fear, though!
-We’re here today with a wide-ranging examination of how to look good on camera.
+We’re here today to teach you how to look good on camera.
 From equipment positioning to lighting preferences, you’ll find everything you need below.

 2. Choose Clothing Carefully

 Sure, you want to be yourself, but don’t go too zany with your clothing choices—solid colors are a far better investment than crazy patterns.
 The reason?
 “Loud” shirts can be distracting to any audience, young or old.
 Also, steer clear of shirts with huge, colorful logos.
 Oh, and don’t forget to break out the iron prior to filming!

 3. Bring the Energy

 If you’re not energetic, how will your audience buy-in to your message?